-The Precious Memories pattern is taken from Ways of Everyday World-Making (Ogo, Iba et al., 2018).
+The Precious Memories pattern is taken from Ways of Everyday World-Making [30].

 Pattern Name, Introduction, and Pattern Illustration Pattern Description (Context / Problem / Solution) Pattern Language Precious Memories Appreciate the precious time you spend with your family.
 You shape the everyday world you live in.
 In this context, if you follow only what is right in front of you, the days may pass with you unable to savor the rare moments of your child's growth.
 Therefore, savor and value the irreplaceable time you spend with your family.
 Words for a Journey